Nimona

-Nimona is a fantasy graphic novel by ND Stevenson, an American cartoonist.
-The story follows Nimona, a shapeshifter who joins the villain Ballister Blackheart in his plans to destroy the over-controlling Institute.
-Blackheart tries to operate under his code of ethics, while Nimona has no problem with killing.
-The setting mixes magic and technology.
+Nimona is a science fantasy graphic novel by American cartoonist ND Stevenson.
+The story follows the title character, a shapeshifter who joins the disgraced knight Ballister Blackheart in his plans to destroy the over-controlling Institute.
+Blackheart's intent to operate under his code of ethics contrasts with Nimona's natural impulsivity.

-Stevenson began work on Nimona while studying at Maryland Institute College of Art, revisiting a character he had created while at high school.
+Stevenson began working on Nimona while attending the Maryland Institute College of Art, revisiting a character he had created in high school.
 Stevenson published Nimona as a webcomic from 2012 through 2014, initially through Tumblr, developing the story and the art style as time progressed.
 The finished work ultimately doubled as his senior thesis.
-After an agent reached out to Stevenson, HarperCollins printed Nimona as a book in 2015.
+After an agent reached out to Stevenson, HarperCollins released Nimona in print form in 2015.
 It has been translated into at least 16 other languages and adapted into an audiobook.